Communication Studies

 COMM 3200W Public Relations Writing — 4 credits

 This course combines theory and practice from the Communication Studies discipline to give students the opportunity to develop skills to create effective promotional and public relations messages a professional context.
 Students will learn to analyze audiences and assess promotional goals to plan effective public relations messages.
 Students will also work collaboratively and individually to produce news releases, content for an online newsroom, promotion for an event, and a portfolio of collected work.
 Special issues related to promotional writing include planning and research, appropriate grammar and mechanics, and basic publication design principles.
+Also offered as ENGL.
 Offered in the College for Women.

 COMM 4600 Leadership and the Art of Persuasion — 4 credits